Budgeting basics

 Revenue allocations

-Revenue that is planned centrally is allocated to academic units based on one or more variables referred to as drivers or directly to the unit generating the revenue.
-That revenue is currently limited to the operating grant and most tuition.
+Tuition revenue that is planned centrally is allocated to academic units based on one or more variables referred to as drivers or directly to the unit generating the revenue.
+The provincial grant revenue forms a base in an academic unit budget that is adjusted each year for the change in the level of provincial grant funding and tuition rate changes.
+Targeted Provincial funding is budgeted directly to the academic unit/activity it is intended for.

 Because revenue is planned centrally, academic units are responsible for managing within their approved budget.
 Fluctuations in actual tuition and operating grant revenue against plan are monitored and managed centrally.